groupdocs/docs.groupdocs.com/content/editor-net/release-notes/release-notes-2017/groupdocs.editor-for-.net-17.9.0-release-notes.md

 ### Other public API changes

-Along with listed above, we replaced an interface “GroupDocs.Editor.HtmlCss.Resources.Fonts.IFontResource” with abstract class “GroupDocs.Editor.HtmlCss.Resources.Fonts.FontResourceBase”.
+Along with listed above, we replaced an interface "GroupDocs.Editor.HtmlCss.Resources.Fonts.IFontResource" with abstract class "GroupDocs.Editor.HtmlCss.Resources.Fonts.FontResourceBase".

 ### New demo project, which utilizes CKEditor